gridsome/gridsome.org/docs/environment-variables.md

 Sometimes you want configuration values that are different from what you want in the production build.
 Gridsome utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to make this easy.
 Create a file called `.env` at the root of your project.

+If you want different variables for your local development, then create a file named `.env.development`.
+Similarly, you can create a file with the name `.env.production` to have variables only for the production build.
+Although production variables are usually added by the hosting providers.
+The default `.env` file will only be loaded if no `dotenv` file exists for the current environment.

 ```ini
 GRIDSOME_API_URL=https://api.example.com
 DB_USER=root